ricksikka1/Hooter-v2/notes.md

 2) useEffect Hook allows us to do something as a side effect, after rendor is done it will check if anythings changed

 3) useState allows us to have state variables in our components (functions)

+4) Use props to pass data between components (parent to child), this reallllly helps for dynamic rendering

+5) Functional components are much easier to use then stringing things together